-Key Concepts of This Proposed SAS
+Key Concepts of This SAS

-- 4. AU-C section 315 requires the auditor to For purposes of assessing the risk of material misstatement at the relevant assertion level. for accounting estimates, this This proposed SAS requires inherent risk and control risk to be assessed separately for accounting estimates.
+- 4. AU-C section 315 requires the auditor to assess the risk of material misstatement at the relevant assertion level.
+For this purpose, this SAS requires inherent risk and control risk to be assessed separately for accounting estimates.
 Depending on the nature of a particular accounting estimate, the susceptibility of an assertion to a misstatement that could be material may be subject to or affected by estimation uncertainty, complexity, subjectivity, or other inherent risk factors, and the interrelationship among them.
-As explained in AU-C section 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance With Generally Accepted Auditing Standards, inherent risk is higher for some assertions and related classes of transactions, account balances, and disclosures than for others.
-Accordingly, the assessment of inherent risk depends on the degree to which the inherent risk factors affect the likelihood or magnitude of misstatement and varies on a scale that is referred to in this proposed SAS as the spectrum of inherent risk.
+As explained in AU-C section 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance With Generally Accepted Auditing Standards, 2 inherent risk is higher for some assertions and related classes of transactions, account balances, and disclosures than for others.
+Accordingly, the assessment of inherent risk depends on the degree to which the inherent risk factors affect the likelihood or magnitude of misstatement and varies on a scale that is referred to in this SAS as the spectrum of inherent risk.
 In assessing control risk, the auditor takes into account whether the auditor's further audit procedures contemplate planned reliance on the operating effectiveness of controls.
 If the auditor does not perform tests of controls, the auditor's assessment of the risk of material misstatement at the relevant assertion level cannot be reduced for the effective operation of controls with respect to the particular assertion.
 (Ref: par.
-A8-A10, A66-A67, and app.
+A8-A10, A65-A66, and app.
 A) - 5.
-This proposed SAS refers to relevant requirements in AU-C section 315 and AU-C section 330 and provides related guidance to emphasize the importance of the auditor's decisions about controls relating to accounting estimates, including decisions about whether - there are controls relevant to the audit, for which the auditor is required to evaluate their design and determine whether they have been implemented. - to test the operating effectiveness of relevant controls. - 6.
-This proposed SAS emphasizes that the auditor's further audit procedures (including, when appropriate, tests of controls) need to be responsive to the reasons for the assessed risks of material misstatement at the relevant assertion level, taking into account the effect of one or more inherent risk factors and the auditor's assessment of control risk. - 7.
+This SAS refers to relevant requirements in AU-C sections 315 and 330 and provides related guidance to emphasize the importance of the auditor's decisions about controls relating to accounting estimates, including decisions about whether - there are controls relevant to the audit, for which the auditor is required to evaluate their design and determine whether they have been implemented. - to test the operating effectiveness of relevant controls. - 6.
+This SAS emphasizes that the auditor's further audit procedures (including, when appropriate, tests of controls) need to be responsive to the reasons for the assessed risks of material misstatement at the relevant assertion level, taking into account the effect of one or more inherent risk factors and the auditor's assessment of control risk. - 7.
 The exercise of professional skepticism in relation to accounting estimates is affected by the auditor's consideration of inherent risk factors, and its importance increases when accounting estimates are subject to a greater degree of estimation uncertainty or are affected to a greater degree by complexity, subjectivity, or other inherent risk factors.
 Similarly, the exercise of professional skepticism is important when there is greater susceptibility to misstatement due to management bias or fraud.
 (Ref: par.
-A11)
+A11) - 8.
+This SAS requires the auditor to evaluate, based on the audit procedures performed and the audit evidence obtained, whether the accounting estimates and related disclosures are reasonable in the context of the applicable financial reporting framework or are misstated.
+For purposes of this SAS, reasonable, in the context of the applicable financial reporting framework, means that the relevant requirements of the applicable financial reporting framework have been applied appropriately, including those that address the following: (Ref: par.
+A12-A13 and A139-A144)